-Designating this plant a herb is a bit of a stretch, especially in regards to its dream-enhancing effects.
+Designating this plant as a herb is a bit of a stretch, especially in regards to its dream-enhancing effects.
 The part of Entada rheedii, also known as African Dream Herb, that is a known oneirogen, is the pulp/flesh within its seeds.

 With that in mind, calling it a “dream seed” would probably be more accurate.

 The Entada rheedii plant is a very interesting giant climber/liana.
-Its seeds are massive and they are housed in pods which grow to an impressive size once they reach maturity.
+Its seeds are massive and they are housed in pods that grow to an impressive size once they reach maturity.
 They can be almost as long as the height of a grown man.

 The seeds too are rather large and they come with a few quirks of their own.
 First off, their coat is very thick and resistant.
 As such, they are suitable for use as jewelry and good luck charms.
 The coat is also difficult to break.
 Thus, oneironauts looking to secure the benefits of its kernel will likely have to resort to some sort of tool to get to the goodies.